 PPC ad networks are pretty much proven models that can provide profits for webmasters who publish ads using them.

 But which CPC/PPC ad network should you join? or which one is the top ppc ad network?
-So, here we have for you, the 13 Top Ad Networks (PPC).
+So, here we have for you, the 13 Top PPC Ad Networks.

 Before we start, we’d like to let you know that rating them can be a problem, but there are ways in which you can determine which one is best for your monetization needs.

 One of the more obvious ways to see if a network is any good would be the traffic volume it generates and how many advertisers it has.
-More advertisers means more people people competing for your ad space.
+More advertisers translates to more people competing for your ad space.

 Just as important, you should find out about their ads’ conversion rate.
 Finally, there’s also the average click pricing to consider.

-The basic question is: which PPC ad network will make you the most money or which one is the best ad network?
+The basic question is: which of the PPC ad networks will make you the most money or which one is the best ad network?
 Irrespective of what network you use or plan to use, I recommend to A/B test ad placements, size to improve your click-through-rates and eCPM (Disclaimer: AdPushup is an Ad Revenue tool which does this testing to improve ad revenues from ad networks)

 With the following ad networks, you’ll get the best possible odds of making money off ads.
 There’s no such thing as a sure thing, but you may as well arm yourself with the most promising ad network candidates: